 Thema von BalticLegal im Forum Dies ist ein Forum in...

 Baltic Legal offers a wide range of services and support in establishing and promoting your business in Latvia and other Baltic countries.
 If you are considering opening a restaurant, bistro, cafe, bar or any other venue in Latvia, we will discuss aspects such as real estate, business registration and company formation, permits and licenses, recruitment, creating a potential client base and tax regulations.
+Today, Latvia is in many ways a growing country with great business potential due to its advantageous geographic location.
+Opening a restaurant in Latvia is a good choice and a potentially lucrative venture.
+However, it is important to be fully informed about all relevant factors and risks.

 Hundreds of thousands of tourists visit the country every year and they love to have a good time - especially in restaurants, bars and cafes, just like the locals.
 It is therefore not surprising that the restaurant business is currently one of the most popular and profitable sectors of the Latvian economy.

-Finding space is the first step in starting your restaurant.
+Commercial real estate and business premises Finding space is the first step in starting your restaurant.
 There has been an increase in construction activity across the country in recent years, so finding the right property shouldn't be too difficult.
 First you need to decide what type of property you need and where.
 Next you need to buy or rent the right premises to support the success of your business in Latvia.

 This process can take a few months if you do it yourself, but we are here to help and save your time and resources.
 Our team of specialists is ready to help you choose the best location for a restaurant across the country.